megan-a-wallace/megan-a-wallace.github.io/contact/index.md

 <h1 class="page-header text-center"> Contact </h1>

-The easiest way to get in touch with me is by [email](mailto:benjamin.barad+website@gmail.com).
-You can contact me via google hangouts at the same address or call me at [310.594.7634](tel:+13105947634).
+The easiest way to get in touch with me is by email using my [University of Exeter account](mailto:m.a.wallace@exeter.ac.uk) or my [personal address](mailto:meganwallace@mindola.co.uk).

-You can also find me online at [twitter](http://twitter.com/benjaminbarad), [instagram](https://instagram.com/benjamin.barad), and [github](http://github.com/bbarad).
+You can also find me online at [twitter](http://twitter.com/MeganAWallace), [linkedin](http://www.linkedin.com/in/megan-wallace-536695100/) and [github](http://github.com/megan-a-wallace).

-I strive to share all of my work, scientific or otherwise, as widely as possible, and would be happy to share anything that is not available on public sources.
+If you'd like to read an article of mine which isn't currently open access, please do get in touch and I'd be delighted to share a PDF.